-The iCarry is intended for use in active shooter situations or similar emergencies where you may lawfully respond.
-It should be worn only when you need to be clearly identified as a responsible armed civilian — not for daily carry.
+The iCarry is intended for use in active shooter situations or similar emergencies where you may lawfully respond with a firearm.
+It should be worn only when you need to be clearly identified as a legally armed civilian.
+It is carried on the concealed carrier at all times when carrying a firearm

-Yes. iCarry is designed to fit over everyday clothing, jackets, or gear, and is suitable for legal concealed or open carriers, off-duty officers, and trained civilians.
+Yes. iCarry is designed to attach to everyday clothing, jackets, or gear, and is suitable for legal concealed or open carriers, off-duty officers, and trained civilians.

 Yes.
 It’s a non-electronic, passive identification tool.
 There are no restrictions on wearing high-visibility markers.
 However, always follow your local firearm laws.

-iCarry is designed with high-contrast yellow armbands for fast visual recognition under pressure.
-We’re actively working to raise awareness among law enforcement and security professionals across the U.S.
+iCarry is designed with high-contrast yellow flags for fast visual recognition under pressure.
+We’re actively working to raise awareness among all law enforcement and security professionals across the U.S.

 Yes — iCarry works over tactical gear, outerwear, or soft body armor.
-It’s flexible and stays visible even when layered.
+It attaches to the outer garment being worn at the time of the critical incident.

 Yes!
 We offer special pricing for: